5l1v3r1/EWRI2018_CyberSecurityWorkshop/README.md

 # EWRI2018_CyberSecurityWorkshop

-### Code and material for EWRI 2018 Technical Workshop on "Cybersecurity Essentials for Water Engineers and Scientists"
+### EWRI 2018 Technical Workshop on "Cybersecurity Essentials for Water Engineers and Scientists"

-This repository will be updated in the coming days with the slides that will be used during the workshop.

-Participants are encourged to bring a laptop with:
+Participants are encourged to download the slides and bring a laptop with:

 1. A recent version of MATLAB (for instance version 2014b and above).
 2. The entire epanetCPA repo from https://github.com/rtaormina/epanetCPA.
 Please make sure to read the README.md.